 For these reasons, I am excited to contribute the Levantine viewpoint to the Bard Graduate Center’s annual theme.
 I consider it a priority to conduct this part of my research within a community who specializes in the study of decorative arts, and can inspire me to raise new, meta-disciplinary questions regarding ancient material culture.
 Seeing as my own professional identity was forged in a climate of interdisciplinary research – as a fellow in the Mandel-Scolion Interdisciplinary Center, and as co-director of an interdisciplinary group investigating artisans in the ancient world – I envision my fellowship at the Bard Graduate Center as an opportunity for new collaborations.
 Specifically, my project will greatly benefit from working with Elizabeth Simpson, a specialist of ancient furniture, who first introduced me to the Bard Graduate Center.
-In addition, I would like to work with Met curators, Sarah Graff, an expert of ancient Near Eastern art, and Niv Allon, an expert of ancient Egyptian art.
+In addition, I would like to work with Met curators - Sarah Graff, an expert of ancient Near Eastern art, and Niv Allon, an expert of ancient Egyptian art.

 Enclosed you will find my CV, project summary and full proposal, as well as a writing sample.
-Reference letters by Prof. Zainab Bahrani of Columbia University and Prof. Marian Feldman of Johns Hopkins University will arrive under sperate cover.
+Reference letters by Prof. Zainab Bahrani of Columbia University and Prof. Marian Feldman of Johns Hopkins University will arrive under a separate cover.
 I look forward to hearing from you.

 Sincerely,